 A family of 4 that we know has carry on baggage down to a science

 The son and daughter are in their teens.
 The parents are young at heart and grateful that he works for an airline that offers the perk of affordable travel.

 On their frequent trips they take only carry on luggage, breezing in and out of the airport with no waiting for luggage.

 If it doesn't comply with carry on luggage restrictions it doesn't go with them.

 Medications, computer equipment, passports and other documentation should accompany you in your carry on luggage.
-If your checked luggage takes an unplanned trip to Amsterdam while you're in Costa Rica you should have the important stuff with you.
+If your checked luggage takes an unplanned trip to Amsterdam while you're in Costa Rica you'll have the important stuff with you.

-Unless you're traveling to Antarctica there'll probably be stores where you can buy enough basics to get you by 'til you and your luggage are reunited.
+Unless you're traveling to Antarctica there'll probably be stores where you can buy enough basics to get you by until you're reunited with your luggage.

 Additionally, in your carry on baggage, pack a change of clothes, sleeping attire and essential grooming aids.

 For the kids - If you paid for a seat for them, each should have their own carry on bag that holds their essentials.
 If you did not pay for a seat for the child you must incorporate their luggage into your allowance.